roboseb/inventory-application/README.md

     Since I finished this dope walking animation yesterday, I think I'll setup all the simulation stuff today, and clean up the worlds in general.
 Still not sure if I want the worlds to be customizable at all or even if they should be different.
 Should you be able to delete worlds?
 No idea yet.
 Theoretically, a lot of that wouldn't be so hard to implement.

+September 9th, 2022

+    Only worked on this for four days so far, but considering the new stack I'm working with, seems like things are going pretty well.
+    Also, pug is the dopest shit.
+Today I need to start by having cruddies actually get deleted when dying.
+Some sort of issues with having the id actually sent to the server.
+Then I can either attempt to implement breeding/other random actions, or I can start the customization options.

 ---To-Do---